 Can I Grow Gladiolus in a Container?

-So if you are one of those interested in planting gladiolus in a container and want to know if this is possible, the resounding answer would be, yes.
+If you are one of those interested in planting gladiolus in a container and want to know if this is possible, the resounding answer would be yes.
 Placing gladiolus bulbs in pots is a good idea where garden space is limited.
 All you need is to provide suitable drainage and growing conditions.

 Growing Gladiolus in Pots